raspberrypilearning/astro-pi-mission-zero/en/step_4.md

 ## Sense a colour

-In this step, you will set up the colour and brightness sensor and use it to measure the amount of red, green, and blue light reaching the sensor.
+In this step, you will set up the colour and brightness sensor.
+You will use this sensor to measure the amount of red, green, and blue light reaching the sensor.
 These values will then be used to change one of the colours in your chosen image.

 This means that the image can change depending on what the sensor sees.
 For example, an astronaut wearing a blue shirt would see a different version of the image from an astronaut wearing a red shirt.